If we need to contact you, we will contact you on this email.

 Your name please so that we can credit your work.

-In a BBC interview, he explained his choice "It's for the sake of my family.
+Prince initially announced his retirement at the end of the 2014 season.
+He explained his decision in a BBC interview, citing family reasons: “It’s for the sake of my family.
 My children are growing up and beginning to attend school.
-It's difficult to spend six months in one country and six months in another."
-Prince hit his best first-class score of 257, not out against Northamptonshire in June of that year.
+It’s difficult to spend six months in one country and six months in another.”
+Shortly before retiring, he achieved his highest first-class score of 257 not out against Northamptonshire, a fitting highlight late in his career.

 Source you received the information from. eg. personal experiences, acquaintances, web-links, etc